Hummingbird Agent

 Token separation

-Tokens are split into two categories that never mix:
+Tokens are split into three tiers that never mix:

 • Model tool tokens (in YAML data_sources / tokens): read-only tokens passed to the LLM’s tool calls.
 Declared in the config file as env var names.
 These are user-defined and resolved at runtime from the referenced env vars.
 Create as project access tokens with Reporter role and read_api scope.
 Reporter is the minimum role required to see internal (confidential) notes in the discussions tool.